beyond-decentralized/AIRport/README.md

 ### Application VMs

 Application run in their own isolated VMs.
-In Web mode these VMs are IFrames (isolated by the fact that they run from a different domain).
+In Web mode these VMs are IFrames (isolated because they are from different domains).
 Application VMs interoperate with each other via the parent AIRport frame.
 External aplications (in other browser tabs) access these Application VMs also through the AIRport tab.